We’ll have things back up as soon as possible. Please check back later or contact us.

-Consolidated 1099 Forms are provided for regular brokerage accounts that have received dividends, interest payments on cash, insured deposits, money market balances or have reportable sale proceeds.
+Consolidated 1099 forms are provided for regular Ally Invest brokerage accounts that have received dividends, interest payments on cash, insured deposits, money market balances or have reportable sale proceeds.
 Reportable sale proceeds include:

-Accounts that have interest or dividend payments that do not exceed $10.00 will not receive a 1099 form.
+Accounts that have interest or dividend payments that don’t exceed $10.00 won’t receive a 1099 form.

-If you did not receive a 1099 Form and feel that your account has met the minimum amounts, log in to chat or call us at 1-855-880-2559, and we’ll investigate for you.
+If you didn’t receive a 1099 form and feel that your account has met the minimum amounts, log in to chat or call us at 1-855-880-2559, and we’ll investigate for you.

 Ally Invest does not provide tax advice.
 Be sure and consult with your tax professional about your tax preparation questions.

 1099s are available by the end of the third week of February.
 When you log into your account, select More and then choose Statements and Tax Forms to download your form.
 Keep in mind, your 1099 will only be available electronically.

 Yes.
 When asked by TurboTax® how you want to enter your 1099-B into your return, select Import from my bank or brokerage and then choose Apex Clearing Corporation from the choices given.
 Enter the following User ID and Password:

 Password: Your account Tax ID (usually your Social Security number) with no dashes

 1099 data is generally available for import by the middle of February.